Alzheimer's Documentary Series

 Thank you so much for once again accommodating us.

->>You ready to go in?
+>>You're very welcome, honey, you ready to go in?

 How have you been feeling?